[Blackstudies-l] Study Abroad in Cuba Information Session

 1/2-1/3: Pre-departure retreat in Red Hook, Brooklyn, NY

-Spring 2019 semester: 1 credit's worth time commitment to complete a group
+Spring 2019 semester: 1 credit's worth time commitment (2 to 3 hours per

 *ANTH 216 S/M/ Race, Racism and the Black Experience in the Americas Course